iozsaygi/iozsaygi.github.io/_posts/2025-8-22-things-to-remember-when-integrating-google-play-authentication-in-unity.md

 It is good to check if you used the correct keystore to sign your game whenever authentication fails.
 OAuth credentials require you to sign the game with the same SHA-1 fingerprint that you provided.

 ### Conclusion
-Google Play Games authentication can get tricky if it is your first time tackling it; I am building this list of small tips to help out for future references.
+Google Play Games authentication can get tricky if it is your first time tackling it; I built this list of small tips to help out for future references.

 _I would like to share some resources that I used a lot:_
 * [What is a SHA-1 fingerprint?](https://stackoverflow.com/questions/25685124/what-is-a-sha1-fingerprint)